Marcia Aure / Covington, WA Resident

 1937 – June 23, 2021

-It is with deep sadness that the Manhattan chapter announces the passing of their chapter member and dear friend Ann Venables Kyrke.
+It is with deep sadness we announce the passing of our chapter member and dear friend Ann Venables-Kyrke.
 “Annie” succumbed to cancer just before midnight on Wednesday, June 23, 2021.

 Annie flew extensively around Pan Am’s world and made many friends along the way.
-She befriended an African chief and an Indian maharaja and outdrank Australian men to win a beer drinking competition in Sydney.
-Annie never forgot the war-weary GIs she interacted with on Vietnam R&R flights or the traumatized passengers who survived death and destruction during the 1986 hijacking of Flight 73 in Karachi.
-Despite a 55-hour duty day, Annie and her crew provided solace and support to those survivors as they brought them to their final destination of JFK.
+She befriended an African chief and an Indian maharaja and triumphed over members of the Australian navy to win a beer drinking contest in Hong Kong.
+Annie never forgot the war weary GIs she interacted with on Vietnam R&R flights or the traumatized passengers who survived death and destruction during the 1986 hijacking of Flight 73 in Karachi.
+Despite a 55-hour duty day, Annie provided solace and support to survivors of the hijacking, bringing them to their final destination of JFK.

-Annie is survived by a cousin in England and many, many friends worldwide.
-There are no plans for a service at this time.
+Annie is survived by a cousin in England and many, many friends world wide.

 April 4, 2021